Embark Azamara Pursuit beginning at 1:00PM. All aboard by 4:30PM.

 Overnight: At Sea

-Today attend (as a golf package inclusion) the third round of The 149th Open at Royal St George’s, a stalwart in The Open rota, which has seen great champions such as Harry Vardon and Greg Norman emerge as Champion Golfer of the Year.
-Follow the action on this fascinating links and watch the next legend earn his place on golf’s most iconic trophy, The Claret Jug.
+Today attend (as a golf package inclusion) the third round of The 149th Open at Royal St George’s,a stalwart in The Open rota, which has seen great champions such as Harry Vardon and Greg Norman emerge as Champion Golfer of the Year.
+Journey time approximately 40 mins.
 A convenient transportation schedule will operate between the ship and the championship venue, which should allow guests to see the conclusion of all regulation Saturday play.

 SIGHTSEEING: Known best for its stunning White Cliffs, located only a short drive from town, Dover is located in Kent County in southeastern England.
 Tour the Dover Castle - the largest in England - and its medieval underground works created in the 11th century.
 St. Augustine’s Abbey is a Benedictine monastery founded in the sixth century and in use until dissolution under English Reformation in 1598.
 South Foreland Lighthouse, out of service since 1988, began using an electric light in 1859, making it the first lighthouse to do so.
 Enjoy a relaxing stroll along the serene waterfront and a tasty meal featuring local flavor at The Allotment, overlooking the water.